-If you enjoy outdoor activities, head north only minutes across the Ottawa River into the province of Quebec and Gatineau Park.
-Gatineau Park provides a network of nearly 200 kilometres (124 miles) of cross country ski trails that are regularly groomed and marked for their level of difficulty, and some offer both skate-skiing and classic cross-country.
+For a day of cross-country skiing, head just north to Gatineau Park.
+Gatineau Park provides a network of nearly 200 kilometres (124 miles) of cross-country ski trails that are regularly groomed and marked for their level of difficulty.
+Some offer both skate-skiing and classic cross-country.
 There are heated shelters in the park and the trails are patrolled for safety.
 Daily passes are available at the Gatineau Park Visitor Centre and at the 16 parking lots with direct access to the trails.